dalibo/ldap2pg/docs/guides/cookbook.md

 Here in this cookbook, you'll find some recipes for various use case of ldap2pg.

-If you struggle to find a way to setup ldap2pg for your needs, please [file an issue](https://github.com/dalibo/ldap2pg/issues/new) so that we can update *Cookbook* with new recipes!
+If you struggle to find a way to setup ldap2pg for your needs, please [open a discussion](https://github.com/dalibo/ldap2pg/discussions) so that we can update *Cookbook* with new recipes!
 Your contribution is welcome!

 ## Configure `pg_hba.conf` with LDAP